rakibul-wdp/video-website-with-redux-toolkit/README.md

 - Just decorate component wise html template.
 - In this video I also learn how to divided a HTML template in React component.

+### Setup Routing - react-router-dom (6.4)

+#### with react-router-dom

+### Summary of react-router-dom

+- Setup react-router-dom by npm install react-router-dom@6
+- Create dynamic router for video page and replace a by react Link.